David Bingham (American soccer): Professional

 Bingham signed a Generation Adidas contract with Major League Soccer soon after the 2011 MLS SuperDraft.
 Due to signing post-SuperDraft, Bingham was allocated to an MLS team via a weighted lottery.
 He was awarded to San Jose Earthquakes, the team he supported as a boy, on January 26, 2011.

-He scored a goal on a 90-yard clearance from his own penalty box on July 13, 2011 against West Bromwich Albion in an exhibition match at Buck Shaw Stadium.
+He scored a goal on a 90-yard clearance from his own penalty box on July 13, 2011, against West Bromwich Albion in an exhibition match at Buck Shaw Stadium.

 After spending time on loan with the San Antonio Scorpions and Strømmen IF, Bingham emerged as a starter for the Earthquakes during the 2015 season.

 Bingham was traded to the LA Galaxy on December 18, 2017.

 On January 13, 2022, after a year without a club, Bingham signed a two-year deal with Portland Timbers.

+On January 30, 2024, Bingham signed as a free agent with Charlotte FC.

 International

-Bingham made his debut with the United States national team on February 5, 2016 against Canada, playing the full match and keeping a clean sheet in a 1-0 victory.
+Bingham made his debut with the United States national team on February 5, 2016, against Canada, playing the full match and keeping a clean sheet in a 1–0 victory.